False membership rate control in mixture models: Introduction

 \subsection{Organization of the paper}

-The paper is organized as follows: Section~\ref{sec:setting} introduces the model and relevant notation, namely the FCR criterion, with a particular care of the label switching problem.
-Section~\ref{methods} presents the methods: the oracle, plug-in and the bootstrap approaches.
-Our main theoretical results are provided in Section~\ref{sec:theory}, after introducing the appropriate assumptions.
-Section~\ref{xp} presents numerical experiments and an application to a real data set, while a conclusion is given in Section~\ref{sec:discussion}.
-Proofs of the results and other technical details are deferred to appendices.
+The paper is organized as follows: Section~\ref{FMR:sec:setting} introduces the model and relevant notation, namely the FMR criterion, with a particular care for the label switching problem.
+Section~\ref{FMR:sec:methods} presents the new methods: the oracle, plug-in and the bootstrap approaches.
+Our main theoretical results are provided in Section~\ref{FMR:sec:theory}, after introducing appropriate assumptions.
+Section~\ref{FMR:sec:xp} presents numerical experiments and an application to a real data set, while a conclusion is given in Section~\ref{FMR:sec:discussion}.
+Proofs of the results and technical details are deferred to appendices.